 Stress urinary incontinence (SUI) is a common problem in women that causes the involuntary loss of urine during coughing, sneezing, laughing, or physical exertion such as running or climbing stairs.
-The causes of this involuntary loss of urine is the weakening of the urethral closure mechanism, which is the result of changes in the pelvic floor region.
-The main contributing factor are vaginal child birth, obesity and aging.
+The causes of this involuntary loss of urine are the weakening of the urethral closure mechanism, which is the result of changes in the pelvic floor region.
+The main contributing factors are vaginal childbirth, obesity and ageing.
 Until now SUI was treated non-invasively through muscular training, known as Kegel exercises, which are only marginally effective since they rely on daily compliance.
-SUI is also treated invasively with surgical implant known as Urethral Sling.
+SUI is also treated invasively with a surgical implant known as Urethral Sling.
 This procedure requires hospitalization, recovery time and could potentially cause serious complications.